 Irritable bowel syndrome

-Many people living with irritable bowel syndrome find their symptoms to be an occasional nuisance, however for other people, the condition can seriously affect their quality of life.
-While IBS can develop at any time, it often occurs when a person is in their twenties.
+Many people living with irritable bowel syndrome find their symptoms to be an occasional nuisance, for other people, however, the condition can seriously affect their quality of life.

 Symptoms of IBS